jit3pam/cucumber-java-skeleton/README.md

 There is nothing fancy like a webapp or browser testing.
 All this does is to show you how to set up and run Cucumber!

+There is a single feature file with one scenario.
+The scenario has three steps, one passing, skipped and undefined.
+See if you can make them all pass!

 To write assertions the project comes with [AssertJ](https://assertj.github.io/doc/#assertj-core-assertions-guide) included.